With extremist and hate groups on the rise in the US, corporate funders need to take more care to avoid funding them.

 When doing your own vetting or research on who to fund, we suggest that companies look beyond the organization’s own information (how it talks about itself in its annual report, website, etc.) Instead, cast a wide net in your research to include how the organization is viewed in the media, in public, on social media, by staff and peer organizations, and by marginalized communities.
 Most sources of information have a position or bias, so factor that in accordingly.

 As part of proactively preparing to address external risks, we recommend that companies develop a crisis mitigation plan.
 If, despite the company’s best efforts, funding allegedly or definitively goes toward unintended activities—such as hate and extremism—consider how your company would be positioned to react and respond.
 For example, at GlobalGiving, we have an investigation team and process.
 We also use our Ethos philosophy to respond to dilemmas in real-time, in a community-led way.
-In addition, a crisis response plan should include a crisis communications plan, which considers your key audiences to inform, including your board, employees, funding partners, and other external stakeholders.
+In addition, a crisis response plan should include a crisis communications plan, which considers your key audiences to inform, including your board, employees, funding partners, and other influential groups.

 Vetting and due diligence can help ensure that the nonprofits you wish to fund meet local and international guidelines and your company’s needs.
 In addition to reviewing standard due diligence components, your team or grantmaking partner may also want to consider the legitimacy, reputation, and social impact of organizations—regardless of location or mission.